- Joe Wise

 Use Established Channels for Routine Requests

 HOAs have by-laws outlining established procedures for routine repairs and work order requests.
-Ask owners to use these channels for standard requests so that the Forum doesn’t deviate into a “fix-it” list.
+According to these Denver property managers ask owners to use these channels for standard requests so that the Forum doesn’t deviate into a “fix-it” list.
 Using the proper methods to request repair work usually means that issues are resolved faster, so it’s in everyone’s best interest to follow rules.

 If the Homeowner Forums in your association is taking over your meetings, it’s time to restore order.
 A few tweaks can turn pandemonium into order.
 Follow these four easy steps to create productive Homeowner Forums in your community.